 Another myth – the strength of a cigar is indicated by its color.
 Until the 60’s, Cuban brands were in fact mirroring the wrapper color to the strength of the ligada.
 Brand characteristics were represented through the different wrapper colors and customers even just asked for a claro or a maduro and they used to get the brand and strength of their like.

 Now, Zino Davidoff wrote his “The Connoisseur’s Book of The Cigar” in 1967, therefore his statement in page 36, “The strength of a cigar is indicated by its color“, followed by “a good smoker should be able to judge the strength of a cigar by the relatively dark or light color of its wrapping” needs to be read with the historical context in mind.

-What is also interesting is that Davidoff further states, in page 37: “It is not true that a dark cigar has more nicotine than a light cigar (in fact, I believe the opposite is true.
+What is also interesting is that Davidoff further states: “It is not true that a dark cigar has more nicotine than a light cigar (in fact, I believe the opposite is true.
 The inside of a green cigar is darker in order to make up for what the wrapper loses in body due to lack of aging and fermentation).”
 Reading this in the same chapter where he declared “The darker the cigar, the stronger the taste” or “Light smokers look askance at the heavy-bodied cigars: they find they (…) carry too much nicotine“, I personally believe that strength, taste and body might have been used in interchangeable way in the book or in its translation (unfortunately I have not yet been able to find the original French version) .
 This might have confused some readers.
 I might be right or wrong, however, in order to avoid any of such confusion, Cigar Sense does not adopt the term “body” in its cigar evaluation taxonomy.